South Pole (company)

-South Pole is a Swiss carbon finance consultancy founded in 2006 in Zurich, Switzerland.
-South Pole's business covers project and technology finance, data and advisory on sustainability risks and opportunities, as well as the development of environmental commodities such as carbon and renewable energy credits.
-The company has 23 offices across Europe, Africa, Asia Pacific, North America and South America.
+South Pole is a Swiss carbon finance consultancy, founded in 2006 in Zurich, Switzerland.
+The firm provides services in project and technology finance, data and advisory on sustainability risks, as well as the development of environmental commodities, such as carbon and renewable energy credits.

-Timeline
+History

 South Pole was founded in 2006 by graduates of the Swiss Federal Institute of Technology (ETH) including Patrick Bürgi, Thomas Camerata, Renat Heuberger, Ingo Puhl, and Christoph Sutter, and joined by Christoph Grobbel, Marco Hirsbrunner, and Christian Dannecker as equal partners.
-The company originally started as a spin-off from the ETH Zurich as the non-profit, ‘myclimate.’
+The company originally started as a spin-off from the ETH Zurich as the non-profit ‘myclimate.’

 Following the success of myclimate, the founders decided to position climate change as a business opportunity, and ‘South Pole Carbon’ was born.
 The company rebranded to ‘South Pole Group’ in 2015, and then again to the current ‘South Pole’ in January 2018.

 In 2012, South Pole acquired a major stake in Australian carbon farming project developer and offset retailer, Sydney-based Climate Friendly.
 In 2017, the company acquired Climate Friendly's domestic and international carbon and renewables division outright, which at that point was a majority-owned subsidiary of the South Pole.
 In 2019, South Pole sold its majority share in Climate Friendly back to the Australian subsidiary's management team.